beebotte/bbt_python/README.md

 You can delete a channel using:

     bbt.deleteChannel("channel1")

+### Add Resource
+You can add a resource to a channel using:

+    bbt.addResource(
+      channel = "testnamek2",
+      name = "res1",
+      vtype = BBT_Types.Number,
+      label = "resource 1",
+      description = "description of resource 1",
+      sendOnSubscribe = False
+    )

 ### Get Resource
 You can get the JSON description of a resource of a channel using: